CraigBaron/LIS-Downtime-Editor/README.md

 Inside the LIS-Downtime-Editor run npm install

-Inside the fronend folder run npm install
+Inside the frontend folder run npm install

 Inside the LIS-Downtime-Editor folder download the env file and rename the file as .env

+Inside the LIS-Downtime-Editor run command nom run devStart

+Inside the frontend folder run npm start